6 min read Updated 18 May 2026

 2

-Talk to a doctor or therapist
+Talk to your GP or a therapist

 3